 Western Metropolitan Melbourne Memberships

-Wyndham/Hobson's Bay Region Careers Association Inc. (WRICA)
+Wyndham/Hobsons Bay Region Careers Association Inc. (WRICA)

 The key focus of the association is to provide information to practitioners on careers, courses, training, employment and industry to support their work with young people in schools.

-WynBay Local Learning and Employment Network (LLEN)
+Brimbank Melton Local Learning and Employment Network (LLEN)

-Deakin are members of the local LLEN which assists the alignment with educational pathways and local skills needs of the Wyndham and Hobsons Bay region.
+Deakin is a member of the WynBay Local Learning and Employment Network (LLEN), which aligns educational pathways with the local skills needs of the Wyndham and Hobsons Bay region.